ironbee/ironbee/clipp/clipp.md

 connection opened event.
 You can override those with the `@set_`*X* modifiers.

 This generator produces a single input with a single transaction.
-A connection opened and connection closed event are included along with a single pair of connection data in and connection data out events in the transaction.

 **modsec**:*path* --- Generate events from ModSecurity audit log.

 Serial ModSecurity audit logs -- those that have multiple entries -- are often somewhat corrupted.
 CLIPP will emit a message, ignore, and continue processing whenever it fails to parse an entry.

 This generator produces an Input for each audit log entry.
-The Input consists of a single transaction with the request and response.
+The Input consists of a single transaction.

 **apache**:*path* --- Generate events from an Apache log.